 Why is Project Governance Important?

-It ensures that you aren’t pouring money, time or resources into anything that doesn’t support the overall project goals.
+Project governance as a tool ensures that you aren’t pouring money, time or resources into anything that doesn’t support the overall project goals.
 For example, if you undergo business process reengineering, it’s important to ensure the changes you’re making support your long-term goals.

 Without such guidance, it’s all too easy to focus on the wrong improvements and lose sight of the bigger picture.
 As a result, you may find your project costing more and taking longer than anticipated.
 In some cases, failing to govern your project from the top-down can even lead to ERP failure.

-How to Develop ERP Project Governance
+How to Develop Effective ERP Project Governance

 1. Obtain Strategic Executive Alignment